HarshilBhuva/portswigger-websecurity-academy/02-authentication/2FA_broken_logic/README.md

 ![login account carlos in intruder, result](img/brute_forced_second_factor.png)

-Now simply select `Request in browser` from the context menu to:
+Now simply select `Request in browser>In original session` from the context menu to:

 ![success](img/success.png)